Philip Neilsen

 Philip Max Neilsen is an Australian poet, fiction writer and editor.
 He teaches poetry at the University of Queensland and was previously professor of creative writing at the Queensland University of Technology.

 Biography

 Neilsen was born in Brisbane, Queensland, Australia.
 His grandparents and great grandparents were emigrants from Norway, Scotland, England and Germany.
 He attended Brisbane Grammar School and the University of Queensland where he gained honours, masters and doctoral degrees in English and taught for nine years.
+His PhD was on the representation of women in Arnold Bennett's novels.
 He founded the creative writing program at the Queensland University of Technology in 1997, the first in Queensland.
 He has been a member of the Literature Board of the Australia Council for the Arts.
 Previously, he has been Chair of the Queensland Writers Centre and Chair of PEN Australia North.
 He established the Imago: New Writing Literary Magazine with poet Helen Horton.
 Neilsen is married to lawyer and writer Mhairead MacLeod, and was previously married to public servant Samantha Organ-Moore (now Samantha Palmer).